 Earth system models (ESMs) to simulate the Earth system and global climate are usually developed using the present and recent historical climates as references, but climate projections indicate that future climates will lie outside these conditions.
 Paleoclimates very different from these reference states therefore provide a way to assess whether the ESM sensitivity to forcings is compatible with the evidence given by paleoclimatic records (Kageyama et al., 2018).
-Coupled atmosphere-ocean general circulation models (AOGCMs) and comprehensive ESMs have enabled the paleoclimate community to gain insights into internally generated and externally forced variability and to investigate climate dynamics, modes of variability (e.g. Ortega et al., 2015; Zanchettin et al., 2015), processes and regional in detail (e.g. PAGES 2k-PMIP3 group, 2015).
-However, AOGCMs and comprehensive ESMs demand high computational resources, which severely limits the length and number of affordable model integrations in current high-performance computers (HPCs).
-Thus, the last millennium ensemble with the Community Earth System Model (CESM) (CESM-LME; Otto-Bliesner et al., 2016), which is still a considerable achievement, has only m = 10 members for the full-forcing transient simulations for the years 850-2005 in the Common Era.
-Also, the multi-model ensemble in the Paleoclimate Model Intercomparison Project (PMIP) for experiments contributing to the Coupled Model Intercomparison Project (CMIP, since CMIP6) relies on coherent modelling protocols followed by the paleoclimate modelling teams in independent HPCs (e.g. Jungclaus et al., 2017).
-On the other hand, the gathering and analysis of existing and new paleoclimate proxy records to create multiproxy databases also relies on collective efforts focused on specific time spans, such as the global multiproxy database for temperature reconstructions of the Common Era (PAGES2K) (PAGES2k Consortium, 2017) or the Multiproxy Approach for the Reconstruction of the Glacial Ocean surface (MARGO) database (MARGO Project Members, 2009), which focuses on the Last Glacial Maximum (LGM), a period between 23000 and 19000 years before present (BP).
-The quantitative fusion of comprehensive ESMs and paleoclimate proxy observations should provide deeper insight into past climate low-frequency variability, which (here and throughout the article) we refer to as variability on timescales 30-50 years or longer (e.g. as Christiansen and Ljungqvist, 2017).
-However, this fusion is hampered by the high computational demand of AOGCMs and comprehensive ESMs.
+Coupled atmosphere-ocean general circulation models (AOGCMs) and comprehensive ESMs have enabled the paleoclimate community to gain insights into internally generated and externally forced variability, and to investigate climate dynamics, modes of variability (e.g.; Ortega et al., 2015; Zanchettin et al., 2015), and regional processes in detail (e.g.; PAGES 2k-PMIP3 group, 2015).
+However, AOGCMs and comprehensive ESMs demand high computational resources, which severily limits the length and number of affordable model integrations in current High Performance Computers (HPCs).
+Thus, the last millenium ensemble with the Community Earth System Model (CESM) (CESM-LME; Otto-Bliesner et al., 2016), which is still a considerable achievement, has only m=10 members for the full-forcing transient simulations for the years 850-2005 in the Common Era.
+Also, the multimodel ensemble in the Paleoclimate Model Intercomparison Project (PMIP) for experiments contributing to the Coupled Model Intercomparison Project (CMIP, since CMIP6) relies on coherent modelling protocols followed by the paleoclimate modelling teams in independent HPCs (e.g.; Jungclaus et al., 2017).
+On the other hand, the gathering and analysis of existing and new paleoclimate proxy records to create multiproxy databases also relies on collective efforts focused on specific time spans as, for example, the global multiproxy database for temperature reconstructions of the Common Era (PAGES2K) (PAGES2k Consortium, 2017), or the multiproxy approach for the reconstruction of the glacial ocean surface (MARGO) (MARGO Project Members, 2009), which focuses on the Last Glacial Maximum (LGM), a period between 23 and 19 thousand years before present (BP).
+The quantitative fusion of comprehensive ESMs and paleoclimate proxy observations should provide deeper insight into past climate low-frequency variability, to which (here and throughout the article) we refer to variability on times scales of 30-50 years or longer (e.g.; as Christiansen and Ljungqvist, 2017).
+However, this fusion is hampered by the high computational demand of AOCGMs and comprehensive ESMs.

 The issue of fusing data into models arises in scientific areas that enjoy a profusion of data and use costly models.
-In the geophysical community this is referred to as inverse methods and data assimilation (DA), whose aim is finding the best estimate of the state (the analysis) by combining information from the observations and from the numerical and theoretical knowledge of the underlying governing dynamical laws.
+In the geophysical community this is referred to as inverse methods and data assimilation (DA), whose aim is finding the best estimate of the state (the analysis), by combining information from the observations and from the numerical and theoretical knowledge of the underlying governing dynamical laws.
 Most known DA methods stem from Bayes' theorem (Lorenc, 1986), and each is made practical by making approximations (Bannister, 2017).
 In numerical weather prediction (NWP) the assimilation is mostly an initial condition problem.
 In contrast, the climate of a sufficiently long trajectory is typically much less sensitive to initial conditions, being essentially a sample of the underlying true model climate contaminated by a small amount of deterministic noise due to the finite integration interval (Annan et al., 2005b).
-The low-frequency errors in deterministic ESMs are therefore mostly dependent on model errors, including the parameters for the small-scale physics, and errors in forcings and boundary conditions.
+The low-frequency errors in deterministic ESMs are so mostly dependent on model errors, including the parameters for the small-scale physics, and errors in forcings and boundary conditions.